The werewolf people

 - bernienapp

-At one time those who lived in the area of present-day Lithuania, Latvia and Estonia were known as “the werewolf people”, by neighbours and invaders.
-This had partly to do with pre-Christian legends about a woman who transformed into a she-wolf, a naiselibahunt, a story thought to be of Baltic-Finnic origin.
+These and other stories serve to entertain, but this was not always so.
+At one time the people who lived in what is now Lithuania, Latvia and Estonia were known as “the werewolf people”, by neighbours and invaders.
+A pre-Christian legend told of a woman who transformed into a she-wolf, a naiselibahunt, a tale thought to be of Finnic origin.

-Certain times of the year were known as the werewolf times, in southern Estonia and northern Latvia, and in Livonia of former times.
+Certain times of the year were the werewolf times, in southern Estonia and northern Latvia, and in Livonia of former times.
 Particularly at the equinoxes, and the summer and winter solstices.
-This was widely believed during the witch hunts and werewolf trials that took place throughout northern and central Europe, and in the Baltic region during the 16th and 17th centuries.
+This was widely believed during the witch hunts and werewolf trials that beset northern and central Europe, and the Baltic region during the 16th and 17th centuries.

 “Werewolf trials reached Livonia in the 17th century, and would become the most common form of witch-trial in that country,” says Wikipedia.